 The program consists of academic work leading to a Master of Public Health degree and supervised practicum experience which fosters application of the knowledge, skills, and attitudes of preventive medicine and public health.

 The mission of the Tulane General Preventive Medicine Residency Program is to provide residents with an accredited, high-quality educational experience that will train them for careers in academic, administrative, and/or clinical preventive medicine.
 This mission is accomplished through academic excellence in the didactic education of preventive medicine professionals, creative partnerships to learn and advance the practice of public health, engagement in innovative service to the public health community, and active involvement in scientific research or public health-related projects.

 Tulane's Preventive Medicine Residency Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The most recent site visit was conducted in 2010, and the next ACGME Self-Study Visit date is anticipated in 2018.
+The most recent site visit was conducted in 2010, and the next ACGME Self-Study Visit date is anticipated in fall 2021.